cusp-london/cusp-london.github.io/research.md

 See more of the event recording from [HERE](https://www.youtube.com/watch?v=xa9BQfbdbek)

-**Dr Yijing Li Research Paper: Health Resilience Against Pandemic Crisis Among European Countries.**

-Health resilience against pandemic crisis among European countries.
-In Shaw SL and Sui D (eds).
-Covid-19 book series of “human dynamics in smart cities”.2021.
-Springer (Accepted for Publication).

-**CUSP London Data Dive Output published on GeoConnexion Februray Issue**
+**CUSP London - MOPAC Data Dive Output published on GeoConnexion Februray Issue**

 Covid and Crime in The Capital by Yijing Li